 Field Experience Office

-The Field Experience Office (FEO) is responsible for working with all students, except social work, to help them secure academically required placements for pre-practicum, practicum and internships.
+The Field Experience Office (FEO) is responsible for working with all students, except social work and Child Life, to help them secure academically approved placements for pre-practicum, practicum and internships.
 The Social Work Field Education Office in the Social Work Department works with all social work students in the field placement process.
 Likewise, the Child Life department coordinates practicums for Child Life students.
-In keeping with the mission and vision of the College, the FEO seeks placements that offer students opportunities to apply theory and practice in a range of excellent settings that are rich in diversity.
+In keeping with the mission and vision of the College, the FEO seeks placements that provide students with opportunities to integrate theory and practice in a range of academically approved settings that are rich in diversity.